 When DIY almost always fails

 - Contract review.
 F&B attrition clauses, AV minimums, and cancellation terms are dense.
-A planner reads them weekly.
-Your team probably reads them once a year.
+A planner reads them weekly; your team probably reads one a year.

 - Onsite execution.
-When the timeline slips at 7:15 PM, who's fixing it?
-If your team is hosting *and* coordinating, both jobs suffer.
+When your team is hosting and coordinating, both jobs suffer.

 - Post-event reconciliation.
 Internal teams almost never do a real budget review.
 Mistakes recur.